 • Spot color

-To accompany these discussions, I've developed a hands-on demonstration of the two color systems most important to Web developers: RGB and HSL.
-Please see the Tutor page or follow the Tutor link at left.
-This page replaces our earlier stand-alone Java application.
+To learn more about the two color systems most important to Web developers (RGB and HSL), please see the Tutor page or follow the Tutor link at left.
 An associated exercises page (also "Learn" link at left) summarizes much of the content here, with additional information about creating accessible color combinations.